 4. Will a civil compromise always stop a prosecutor from pursuing a case?

-While a judge may agree to a CC, there is no requirement saying that the prosecutor handling the criminal case must consent to it.
+While a criminal court judge may agree to a CC, there is no requirement saying that the prosecutor handling the criminal case must consent to it.

-This means that even if a victim has been reimbursed, the prosecutor can still try to bring criminal charges against the defendant.
+This means that even if a victim has been reimbursed, the district attorney can still try to bring criminal charges against the defendant.

-5. What types of cases are civil compromises most common or effective in?
+5. In what types of cases are civil compromises most common?

 A CC is most effective in dismissing California charges of: